-Our board of directors directs the management of our business and affairs, as provided by Delaware law, and conducts its business through meetings of the board of directors and its standing committees.
-We will have a standing audit committee and compensation committee.
-Our entire board of directors will serve in place of a nominating and corporate governance committee.
-In addition, from time to time, special committees may be established under the direction of the board of directors when necessary to address specific issues.
+Our Board directs the management of our business and affairs, as provided by Delaware law, and conducts its business through meetings of the Board and its standing committees.
+We have a standing audit committee and compensation committee.
+Our entire Board serves in place of a nominating and corporate governance committee.
+In addition, from time to time, special committees may be established under the direction of the Board when necessary to address specific issues.